From Fontenay to Clamart via the greenway, parks and woods

 Yellow markings

-Continue straight ahead, slightly to the right, along Avenue du Bois Tardieu.
+Continue straight ahead, slightly diagonally to the right, into Avenue du Bois Tardieu.
 Go straight ahead between Clamart Cemetery on your left and Alain Fournier College on your right.
 Pass the cemetery entrance and go downhill.
 At the traffic lights, cross the avenue and continue straight ahead.
 At the end, cross another street in two stages.

 N.B.
-When crossing the Bois de Clamart, between (7) and (8), not all paths and crossroads are shown on the map.
+When crossing the Bois de Clamart between (7) and (8), not all paths and crossroads are shown on the map.

 At a crossroads (kiosk on the left), head straight ahead towards a bench.
-Leave the bench on your left and, at the crossroads immediately ahead, take thesecond path on the right (thefirst is not very marked, although it is wide).
+Leave the bench on your left and, at the crossroads that immediately follows, take thesecond path on the right (thefirst is not very marked, although it is wide).
 Quickly ignore a path coming from the right and head towards the electricity pylons.
 Ignore a path that descends to the right and walk along the wall of a property.

 No markings